Preschool number activities

 Try the same thing with subtraction by having the puppet eat a cookie.

 Don’t expect answers that are precise and correct.
 But you may find that your child is good at getting the gist.
-When researchers asked 3-, 4- and 5-year olds to perform similar tasks, they found that 90% of the predictions were in the right direction (Zur and Gelman 2004).
+When researchers asked 3-, 4- and 5-year olds to perform similar tasks, they found that 90% of the predictions went in the right direction (Zur and Gelman 2004).

 The Big Race: Increasing magnitudes and the number line